HcaZreJ/dfp_group/README.md

-## dfp_group
-CMU Fall 2023, Data Focused Python Session D2, Group Project Team 3

 # WeBall Fantasy Drafter

 Welcome to WeBall Fantasy Drafter - the revolutionary tool that will transform your approach to fantasy basketball leagues!
 This cutting-edge platform is meticulously designed to assist both novice and seasoned users in assembling a dream team of NBA players.
 Let's dive into the incredible features that make WeBall a game-changer.

+CMU Fall 2023, Data Focused Python Session D2, Group Project Team 3

 ## Features